List of U.S. state reptiles: IUCN ratings

 In keeping with the general issues of reptiles, some of the U.S. state reptiles are dwindling species.
 The International Union for Conservation of Nature (IUCN) maintains a system of ratings, going from Extinct to Least Concern.
 None of the U.S. state reptiles are in the most extreme categories of Extinct, Extinct in the Wild, or Critically Endangered.
 Two species are IUCN Endangered: the Alabama red-bellied turtle (Alabama) and the loggerhead sea turtle (South Carolina, also the state saltwater reptile of Florida).
 However, in the United States, only the Alabama red-bellied turtle is legally an endangered species.
 The loggerhead sea turtle is only considered "threatened" under U.S. regulations.

 Two species are IUCN Vulnerable: the desert tortoise (California and Nevada) and the gopher tortoise (Georgia, also the official tortoise of Florida).
-Three species are Near Threatened: the diamondback terrapin (Maryland), the ornate box turtle (Kansas), and the common box turtle (Missouri with the three-toed subspecies, North Carolina and Tennessee with the eastern subspecies).
+Three species are Near Threatened: the diamondback terrapin (Maryland), the ornate box turtle (Kansas, Nebraska), and the common box turtle (Missouri with the three-toed subspecies, North Carolina and Tennessee with the eastern subspecies).
 All the remaining state reptile species are Least Concern.
 All the non-turtle reptiles fall into this category, but the only two turtles in relative safety are the common snapping turtle (New York) and the painted turtle (Colorado, Illinois, Michigan, Vermont).

 The tabulated IUCN ratings for the state reptiles all reflect species-level assessments; for most state reptiles, the IUCN does not discuss the subspecies situations.
 With the Arizona ridge-backed rattlesnake, the IUCN notes the subspecies has similar safety to the overall species, but does not formally rate the subspecies.

 The ratings also do not reflect state-specific population conditions.
 For instance, for the Texas horned lizard, much of eastern Texas has lost the animal.
 Nevertheless, based on healthy populations in other parts of the West, especially New Mexico, the IUCN rates the animal Least Concern.
 For the timber rattlesnake (West Virginia), the IUCN notes the animal as losing range in many parts of the northeastern U.S., but because the animal is numerous in the southern Appalachians, it is also Least Concern.

 The IUCN status of state reptiles at the genus level is ambiguous.
 For Massachusetts's garter snake, the listed Least Concern represents the status of the pictured common garter snake, the species found throughout much of North America and residing in Massachusetts.
 Within that genus, there are twenty-three species at Least Concern and two each at Vulnerable, Endangered and Data Deficient.
 For Wyoming's horned lizard state reptile, the rating reflects that of the pictured short-horned lizard, which occurs over much of the central United States and almost all of Wyoming.
 Within that genus, there are ten species at Least Concern and one at Near Threatened and one at Data Deficient.